Connect with us

 This extensive amount of tracking raises concerns about surveillance and user profiling, especially in countries with weak data protection laws.
 An everything app may be subject to government surveillance and data requests, further compromising users’ privacy.
 The app may also share this data with third-party service providers.

 WeChat has been criticized for its data collection, political censoring and surveillance.
-Research has found that WeChat complies with and requests for data and information, so it can be used as a surveillance tool and for content censorship.
+Research has found that WeChat complies with government and police requests for data and information, so it can be used as a surveillance tool and for content censorship.
 Some countries have banned or are considering banning WeChat because of security concerns.

 To address privacy concerns, I believe everything apps need to be transparent about their data collection practices.
 Users will be more open to embracing an everything app if they have the means to manage their privacy settings and delete their data.